ansible/awx/tools/docker-compose/README.md

 * Backup and configure the SMAL adapter in AWX.
 NOTE: the private key of any existing SAML adapters can not be backed up through the API, you need a DB backup to recover this.

 Before we can run the playbook we need to understand that SAML works by sending redirects between AWX and Keycloak through the browser.
 Because of this we have to tell both AWX and Keycloak how they will construct the redirect URLs.
 On the Keycloak side, this is done within the realm configuration and on the AWX side its done through the SAML settings.
 The playbook requires a variable called `container_reference` to be set.
 The container reference variable needs to be how your browser will be able to talk to the running containers.
 Here are some examples of how to choose a proper container reference.
-* I develop on a mac which runs a Fedora VM which has AWX running within that and the browser I use to access AWX runs on the mac.
-The container has its own IP that I have mapped to a name like `tower.home.net`.
-So my "container reference" could be either the IP of the VM or the tower.home.net friendly name.
+* If you develop on a mac which runs a Fedora VM which has AWX running within that and the browser you use to access AWX runs on the mac.
+The the VM with the container has its own IP that is mapped to a name like `tower.home.net`.
+In this scenario your "container reference" could be either the IP of the VM or the tower.home.net friendly name.
 * If you are on a Fedora work station running AWX and also using a browser on your workstation you could use localhost, your work stations IP or hostname as the container reference.

 In addition to container reference, there are some additional variables which you can override if you need/choose to do so.
 Here are their names and default values: